Explore health content from A to Z.

 Walk as often as you are able.

-Do not drive if you are taking narcotic pain medication.
+Ask your health care provider about when you can drive, and do not drive if you are taking narcotic pain medication.

 Take pain medication as advised.